 - bike riding

-These factors are believed to increase your risk of developing urethral
+These factors may increase your risk of developing urethral syndrome:

 - taking certain medications